diego-ninja/granite/README.md

 A powerful, zero-dependency PHP library for building **immutable**, **serializable** objects with **validation** and **mapping** capabilities.
 Perfect for DTOs, Value Objects, API responses, and domain modeling.

+This documentation has been generated almost in its entirety using 🦠 Claude 4 Sonnet based on source code analysis.
+Some sections may be incomplete, outdated or may contain documentation for planned or not-released features.
+For the most accurate information, please refer to the source code or open an issue on the package repository.

 ## ✨ Features

 ### 🔒 **Immutable Objects**